Ellen Degeneres Feuding With Caitlyn Jenner As She Heads For Divorce?

 According to a new report, Ellen Degeneres doesn’t want the transgender reality star on her series because of an alleged dispute over gay marriage.

-As Radar Online revealed on May 9, Ellen Degeneres and Caitlyn Jenner have feuded over their marriage stance in the past and in Jenner’s new tell-all, she’s slammed the talk show host for allegedly “alienating” her from the LBGTQ [Lesbian, Bisexual, Gay, Transgender, Queer] community.
+As Radar Online revealed on May 9, Ellen Degeneres and Caitlyn Jenner have feuded over their marriage stance in the past, and in Jenner’s new tell-all, she slammed the talk show host for allegedly “alienating” her from the LBGTQ [Lesbian, Bisexual, Gay, Transgender, Queer] community.

 In her book, The Secrets of My Life, Jenner said DeGeneres twisted comments she made about gay marriage to shock fans during an on-air moment two years ago.